-From table 4.1, it was shown that 18% of the respondents were between the ages of 21-30.
-39%, 25%, 14% and 4% were in the ages ranges of 31-40, 41-50, 51-60 and 61 and above respectively.
-Majority of the respondents were in the active working population comprising of 82% of the total respondents.
-This means that according to the study majority of the working population access these microfinance institutions products such as loans to grow their businesses which in turn affect the SME sector in the country.
+From the Table 4.1, it was revealed the study that 42.0% of the respondents were males and 58.0% were females.
+420 This means that there is a dominance of females in doing business with the microfinance institutions since there 421 is not much difficulty in assessing their financial products compare with the commercial banks.
+From table 4.1, 422 it was shown that 18% of the respondents were between the ages of 21-30.
+39%, 25%, 14% and 4% were in the 423 ages ranges of 31-40, 41-50, 51-60 and 61 and above respectively.
+Majority of the respondents were in the active 424 working population comprising of 82% of the total respondents.
+This means that according to the study majority 425 of the working population access these microfinance institutions products such as loans to grow their businesses 426 which in turn affect the SME sector in the country.
+427